Azure/Industrial-IoT/README.md

                     "Value": {
                         "Value": {
                             // The value of the node is important for us, everything else we
-                            //are not interested in to keep the data ingest as small as possible.
+                            // are not interested in to keep the data ingest as small as possible.
                             "Publish": true
                         },
                         "SourceTimestamp": {